Rotifer/PostgreSQL_Applications/PostgreSQLBackedRShinyApplicationNotes.md

 ```sh
 psql -h <your host name> -d Cancer_Cell_Line_Encyclopedia  -U <your user name> -A -F $'\t' -X -t -c "SELECT * FROM get_expr_vals_for_ensembl_gene_id_dataset('ENSG00000004468', 1)" -o ENSG00000004468_ccle_expression.tsv
 ```

-This PL/pgSQL function merits some explanation.
+The command given above generates a tab-separated file with each expression value and its associated gene and cancer name and cancer line details in a separate row.

+This PL/pgSQL function is really just one large SQL statement containing nested *SELECT* sub-statements.
+The PL/pgSQL provides a wrapper around the SQL to handle parameters and to return the table generated by the SQL.
+Since this is the main PL/pgSQL function of the application, it merits some explanation.
 Like the *SELECT* statements used earlier to populate tables, it uses nested queries, array manipulation and a window function.
 The inner-most *SELECT* named *sqi* turns the expression arrays into rows.
-The next statement named *sqo* uses the window function *ROW_NUMER* to add row numbers (*ROW_NUMBER() OVER() expr_val_idx*).
+The next statement named *sqo* uses the window function *ROW_NUMER* to add row numbers (*ROW_NUMBER() OVER() expr_val_idx*) to its output.
 These generated row numbers are then used to join the expression values to their corresponding cancer cell line name and cancer name values (*JOIN cell_line_cancer_type_idx_map clctim ON sqo.expr_val_idx = clctim.expr_val_idx*).
 The *isnumeric* helper function defined earlier is used to cast numeric strings to REAL and empty strings to NULLs.

 ## Write R code to call PL/pgSQL functions to return data frames

-Now, finally, I can write some R code to call the PL/pgSQL functions defined earlier as reuired.
-To do this, I created a an R project in R Studio.
+Now, finally, I can write some R code to call the PL/pgSQL functions defined earlier as required.
+To do this, I created an R project in R Studio.
 This is going to be an R Shiny application but that does not matter for now.
 I added a file called *global.R* to the project.
 This will be visible to the R Shiny application files, *ui.R* and *server.R*, that I will create later.

 Links: https://shiny.rstudio.com/articles/sql-injections.html